-Both services use enterprise level security measures to protect your data.
+Both MailChimp and Bananatag use enterprise-level security measures to protect your data.

-One difference to consider here is that Mailchimp does currently store more of your data since they store the internal email addresses that emails are sent to with their service and the body of your messages.
-Remember that Bananatag does not access your recipient list, and if desired, can be used without storing the body of your messages as well.
+One difference to consider here is that MailChimp does currently store more of your data because they have your internal email addresses and lists, emails that are sent with their platform, and the body of your messages.

-In the case of Bananatag, this is calculated based on the number of unique recipients on your internal distribution lists.
+Both Bananatag and MailChimp offer plans based on the size of your email lists.
 With Mailchimp, this is calculated based on the number of contacts you maintain in their system.

-There are a few options for plan types when looking at Mailchimp, but the most relevant plan they offer for a communications applications would be their 'Growing Business' plan.
-You can actually use this plan for free if you have fewer than 2,000 recipients and send less than 12,000 emails per month (which works out to 6 emails to 2000 person list per month).
+There are a few options for plan types when looking at MailChimp, but the most relevant plan they offer for a communications applications would be their 'Starting Up' plan.
+You can use this plan for free if you have fewer than 2,000 recipients and send less than 12,000 emails per month (which works out to 6 emails to 2000 person list per month).

 As we mentioned earlier, Mailchimp requires you to maintain a list of all of the employees you want to send to in their system.
-This structure does mean that implementing it also requires you to create a process for keeping your list in their system up to date.
+This will require you to create a process for keeping your list in their system up-to-date.
 Other than this, creating an account and getting started is pretty straightforward.
 You have to provide some information but shouldn’t be anything you don’t already have access to.

-Bananatag can be set up in literally five minutes.
+Bananatag can be set up in minutes.
 The only thing a user needs to do is install the free Bananatag plugin for Outlook (or another mail client) and register the email addresses you want to send from in our system.
-You can then send to any list you have set up in your mail client.
+Then you can then send to any list you have set up in your mail client.